ewellmann/Operationalizing-Machine-Learning/README.md

 ![2023-06-16 (14)](https://github.com/ewellmann/Operationalizing-Machine-Learning/assets/59996314/c29c8a63-614f-4fff-9c1b-57539c53a862)

 ### Step 6: Consume Model Endpoints
+Once the model is deployed, the endpoint.py script provided is use to interact with the trained model.

 ![2023-06-22 (12)](https://github.com/ewellmann/Operationalizing-Machine-Learning/assets/59996314/c02f654f-39d1-476d-b320-67d792c5958f)

 ### Step 7: Create, Publish and Consume a Pipeline

+To create, publish, and consume a pipeline in Azure Machine Learning, the Azure Machine Learning SDK is used in this step.
+First, pipeline steps is defined, configure the data and compute resources, and then the pipeline as a REST endpoint is published.
+Once published, the pipeline can be consumed by making HTTP requests to the endpoint, triggering its execution, and retrieving the results.

 ![2023-06-22 (13)](https://github.com/ewellmann/Operationalizing-Machine-Learning/assets/59996314/6b87cc40-65c6-49c7-b67a-b483d6ef2936)
 ![2023-06-22 (21)](https://github.com/ewellmann/Operationalizing-Machine-Learning/assets/59996314/ba6dc349-627f-4a4c-8d1b-f6113b24467f)
 ![2023-06-22 (17)](https://github.com/ewellmann/Operationalizing-Machine-Learning/assets/59996314/f6d1912c-6d1a-4fdf-a2bd-71b27df0a2a7)